semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 - **Linting**: Use Deno's built-in linter (`deno lint`)
   - If using any is actually clearer than not using it, it's okay, just add the // deno-lint-ignore comment
+- use flow-core/src/deps.ts for centralizing imports
+- import use single quotes
+-

 ### Error Handling